 The Vedic ceremony known as Ashvamedha involved the sacrifice of a white stallion, a hornless ram, and a billy goat in order to inaugurate a warrior.
-The Romans sacrificed a white stallion to their God of War, Mars, and interestingly, used the same method of selection as as the Vedic; the chosen stallion was the right-hand horse of the winning pair in a chariot race.
+The Romans sacrificed a white stallion to their God of War, Mars, and interestingly, used the same method of selection as the Vedic: the chosen stallion was the right-hand horse of the winning pair in a chariot race.
 Portions of the sacrifice would then be distributed amongst the deities.

 Archaeology has frequently unearthed horse burials accompanying the remains of humans all around the world, from early prehistoric times through to the late Iron Age.
 Sometimes, these were accompanied by the burial of chariots, too.
 Clearly, this indicates the importance ancient people placed on their horses.

 In Ireland, it was common practice during late Medieval times to bury horse skulls under the floor of new buildings to bring the occupants good luck.
 You can read about these discoveries on Irish Archaeology.
-Sadly, the reasoning behind such superstitious acts has long been lost.

 In Irish mythology, the Tarbfeis is often mentioned as a Kingship ritual, in which a bull is slaughtered, and a Druid wrapped in the skin while he makes a prophesy regarding the selection of the future King.